GStreamer/gstreamer/markdown/additional/design/events.md

 * `GST_EVENT_LATENCY`: Configure the latency in a pipeline
 * `GST_EVENT_STEP`: Stepping event
 * `GST_EVENT_RECONFIGURE`: stream reconfigure event

-- `GST_EVENT_DRAIN`: Play all data downstream before returning.
-  > not yet implemented, under investigation, might be needed to do
-    still frames in DVD.

 ## src pads